 Train your mind to be patient

 People who don’t have patience get frustrated very quickly.
 Then that frustration will obviously result in anger.
-We have to train our mind to be patient because we have to understand that not everything can be done at once.
+We have to train our minds to be patient because we have to understand that not everything can be done at once.
 So go step by step, wait for it to complete.
-By this, you can learn how to control your anger in consultation with anger management doctor.
+By this, you can learn how to control your anger in consultation with an anger management doctor.